 These days most everyone posts something on social media whether it’s on Facebook, Twitter, or something of the like.

-But if you’ve been injured in a car accident, it’s best if you temporarily close your accounts until the claims process is complete.
-Here’s why:
+But if you’ve been injured in a car accident, it’s best if you temporarily close your social media accounts until the claims process is complete.
+Here’s why.

 Insurance Companies Check All Social Media Accounts

 Insurance companies monitor accounts, even those set to private, in order to determine if victims are exaggerating their injuries.
 This is why it’s important not to post any photographs whether they were snapped recently or a few years ago as it’s often hard to prove when they were taken.
 For example, if you post a photograph of yourself riding a bike, dancing, or holding your child or grandchild, the insurance company will likely try to dispute your injuries.

 Insurance Companies May See Tags